 Unlock a series of clues that guide you to your final destination!
 An intimate picnic awaits you as your final prize for uncovering all the clues!
 Take advantage of the gorgeous weather and reserve your mystery picnic!

-6. Enjoy a car-free stroll through Copley
+3. Enjoy a car-free stroll through Back Bay

-Starting June 30 and lasting every Sunday through September 1, is Open Newbury! the popular street is closed off to cars and instead is filled with patio seating and vendor pop-ups to parous!
+Starting July 13 and lasting every Sunday through September 21, is Open Newbury! the popular street is closed off to cars and instead is filled with patio seating and vendor pop-ups to parous!

-7. Dive into history with a Freedom Trail tour
+4. Dive into history with a Freedom Trail tour

 With the Fourth of July coming up, it’s a great time to brush up on your high school U.S. history if need be.
 Learn more about Boston’s history on the Freedom Trail tour, which spotlights historic spots around the city.

-8. Enjoy the sweet serenade of a Candlelight Concert
+5. Enjoy the sweet serenade of a Candlelight Concert

 Sway to the soothing melody of a string quartet as they play some of your favorite tunes!
 Candlelight Concerts in Boston take place in stunning venues with decorated with thousands of glowing candles!

-9. Soak up the sun on an outdoor patio
+6. Soak up the sun on an outdoor patio

 Lazy summer days are the perfect time to dig into some food and a cold drink at one of Boston’s many eminently Instagrammable patios.
 Check out some of our top patio picks here.

-10. Ogle at fish at the New England Aquarium
+7. Ogle at fish at the New England Aquarium

 Escape heat, humidity, or rain by spending a day exploring the New England Aquarium.
 A paradise for fish enthusiasts and the young at heart, the NEAQ is a perfect spot to spend an afternoon.
 Though you’ll need to reserve a time when you book your tickets, there’s no time limit for visits, meaning you can stare in awe for as long as you’d like.